 Will I need to report to the ACGME on EPAs, like I do for the Milestones?

-The EPAs can be used on an individual program basis as part of evaluation tools that are ultimately used in Milestones reporting.
+The EPAs can be used on an individual program basis as part of evaluation tools that are ultimately used in Milestones assessment.
 While internal medicine and pediatrics formally use EPAs as part of their Milestones, the RC-FM has not yet discussed their formal use.
 The RC-FM will be discussing EPAs at a future meeting.